Analysis | No, there’s no substantive evidence that the Capitol riot was spurred by antifa

 XRVision did create graphics comparing people who had been at the Capitol with other photographs, Apelbaum said, which “were distributed to a handful of individuals for their private consumption and not for publication.”

-Somehow, the identification by XRVision — which, we should note, is itself not confirmed — was blended with the antifa website, perhaps by searching for the individuals’ names on the Internet.
+Somehow, the identification by XRVision — which, we should note, is itself not confirmed — was blended with the antifa website, perhaps by searching for the people’s names on the Internet.
 That became “these two guys are antifa” when it appears that, instead, they were targeted by antifa adherents as opponents.
 Someone then shared that incorrect connection with the Times.
 (Apelbaum’s statement asserts that they’ve demanded the Times retract its story.)

 If there’s a silver lining to this claim that antifa was somehow involved in the mob’s actions, it’s that it is at least rooted in something resembling evidence.
 It’s wrong, but at least it’s not simply unsubstantiated rumors without any attempt at verification.

-Note: Update: The Times removed the story, which can still be seen at the Internet Archive.